ryantd42/NY-Legislative-Git/2023/S3528A-2023/bill.md

- Introduced by Sen. FERNANDEZ -- read twice and ordered printed, and when printed  to  be committed to the Committee on Alcoholism and Substance Abuse
+ Introduced by Sen. FERNANDEZ -- read twice and ordered printed, and when printed  to  be committed to the Committee on Alcoholism and Substance Abuse -- committee discharged,  bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN ACT to amend the mental hygiene law, in relation to setting standards for addiction professionals

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 19.07 of the mental hygiene law, as added by chap- ter 223 of the laws of 1992, subdivisions (a)  and  (g)  as  amended  by chapter  271 of the laws of 2010, subdivisions (b) and (c) as amended by chapter 281 of the laws of 2019, subdivision (d) as amended by section 5 of part I of chapter 58 of the laws of 2005 and the opening paragraph of paragraph 1 of subdivision (d) as amended by chapter 449 of the laws  of 2021,  subdivision  (e)  as  amended by chapter 558 of the laws of 1999, subdivision (f) as added by chapter 383 of the laws of 1998, subdivision (h) as separately amended by chapters 322 and 494 of the laws  of  2021, subdivision  (i)  as amended by section 31-a of part AA of chapter 56 of the laws of 2019, subdivision (j) as amended by chapter 146 of the  laws of  2014,  subdivision  (k) as added by  chapter 40 of the laws of 2014, subdivision (l) as added by chapter 323 of the laws of 2018, subdivision (m) as added by chapter 493 of the laws  of  2019,  subdivision  (n)  as added by chapter 190 of the laws of 2021 and subdivision (n) as added by chapter 762 of the laws of 2022, is amended to read as follows:
  § 19.07 Office  of  [alcoholism  and substance abuse services] ADDICTION SERVICES AND SUPPORTS; scope of responsibilities.
-  (a)  The office of [alcoholism and substance abuse services] ADDICTION SERVICES AND SUPPORTS is charged with the  responsibility  for  assuring the  development  of  comprehensive plans, programs, and services in the areas of research, prevention, care, treatment, rehabilitation,  includ- ing relapse prevention and recovery maintenance, education, and training of  persons  who  [abuse  or are dependent on alcohol and/or substances]
+  (a) The office of [alcoholism and substance abuse services]  ADDICTION SERVICES  AND  SUPPORTS  is charged with the responsibility for assuring the development of comprehensive plans, programs, and  services  in  the areas  of research, prevention, care, treatment, rehabilitation, includ- ing relapse prevention and recovery maintenance, education, and training

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07098-01-3
+  LBD07098-02-3
- S. 3528  2
+ S. 3528--A  2

- HAVE OR ARE AT RISK OF AN ADDICTIVE DISORDER  and  their  families.
+ of persons who [abuse or are dependent  on  alcohol  and/or  substances] HAVE  OR  ARE  AT  RISK OF AN ADDICTIVE DISORDER and their families.
 THE TERM ADDICTIVE DISORDER SHALL  INCLUDE  COMPULSIVE  GAMBLING  EDUCATION, PREVENTION  AND TREATMENT CONSISTENT WITH SECTION 41.57 OF THIS CHAPTER.
  Such plans, programs, and services shall be developed with  the  cooper- ation of the office, the other offices of the department where appropri- ate,  local governments, consumers and community organizations and enti- ties.
 The  office  shall  provide  appropriate  facilities  and  shall encourage  the provision of facilities by local government and community organizations and entities.
 [The office is also responsible for develop- ing plans, programs and services related to compulsive  gambling  educa- tion,  prevention  and  treatment  consistent with section 41.57 of this chapter.]
   (b) The office of [alcoholism and substance abuse services]  ADDICTION SERVICES  AND SUPPORTS shall advise and assist the governor in improving services and developing policies designed to meet the needs  of  persons who  suffer from OR ARE AT RISK OF an addictive disorder and their fami- lies, and to encourage their rehabilitation,  maintenance  of  recovery, and functioning in society.
   (c)  The office of [alcoholism and substance abuse services] ADDICTION SERVICES AND SUPPORTS shall have  the  responsibility  for  seeing  that persons  who  suffer  from  OR  ARE AT RISK OF an addictive disorder and their families are provided with addiction services, care and treatment, and that such services, care, treatment and rehabilitation  is  of  high quality  and  effectiveness,  and  that the personal and civil rights of persons seeking and receiving addiction services,  care,  treatment  and rehabilitation are adequately protected.
   (d)  The office of [alcoholism and substance abuse services] ADDICTION SERVICES AND SUPPORTS shall foster programs for the training and  devel- opment of persons capable of providing the foregoing services, including but  not  limited  to  a  process of issuing, either directly or through contract, LICENSES,  credentials,  CERTIFICATES  OR  AUTHORIZATIONS  for [alcoholism and substance abuse counselors or gambling] addiction [coun- selors] PROFESSIONALS in accordance with the following:
   (1) The office shall establish minimum qualifications [for counselors] AND  A  DEFINITION  OF  THE  PRACTICE  OF THE PROFESSION OF AN ADDICTION PROFESSIONAL in all phases of delivery of services to persons and  their families  who  are suffering from [alcohol and/or substance abuse and/or chemical dependence and/or compulsive gambling that  shall  include]  OR ARE  AT  RISK OF AN ADDICTIVE DISORDER INCLUDING, but not be limited to, completion of approved courses of study or equivalent on-the-job experi- ence in [alcoholism and substance abuse counseling and/or counseling  of compulsive  gambling] ADDICTION DISORDER SERVICES.
 Such approved courses of study or equivalent on-the-job experience  shall  include:  providing trauma-informed,  patient-centered care; referring individuals to appro- priate treatments for co-occurring disorders; and sensitivity  training.
  Such  courses  shall be updated as needed to reflect evolving best prac- tices in harm reduction,  treatment  and  long-term  recovery.
 For  the purposes  of  this  paragraph, sensitivity training shall mean a form of training with the goal of making people more aware of their  own  preju- dices and more sensitive to others.
   (i)  The  office  shall  establish procedures for issuing, directly or through contract, LICENSES, credentials, CERTIFICATES OR  AUTHORIZATIONS to [counselors] ADDICTION PROFESSIONALS who meet minimum qualifications, including  the  establishment  of  appropriate  fees,  and shall further establish procedures to suspend, revoke, or annul such LICENSES, creden-
- S. 3528  3
+ S. 3528--A  3

  tials, CERTIFICATES OR AUTHORIZATIONS for good  cause.
 Such  procedures shall be promulgated by the commissioner by rule or regulation.
   (ii)  The  commissioner shall establish [a credentialing] AN ADDICTION PROFESSIONALS board which shall provide advice concerning the LICENSING,